-Witnesses should not be provided with recordings of interviews.
+Witnesses should not be provided with a copy of recordings of interviews.
 If requested, it is acceptable for investigators to allow witnesses to listen to a recording of the interview after the event, so as to clarify what was said.
-However, the investigator should oversee this process and be present throughout the listening of any recordings.
+However, the investigator should oversee this process and be present throughout the listening to any recordings.